 Because Google doesn’t just look at the content on a site… It looks at the content on one website and compares it to others within that space.
 So if you have higher quality content than all of your competitors, you are much more likely to outrank them in the long run.

-In the introduction above, I linked the phrase “search has moved towards a long tail game” to a Quick Sprout blog on long tail SEO.
+In the introduction above, we linked the phrase “search has moved towards a long tail game” to a Quick Sprout blog on long tail SEO.
 This is an example of internal linking.

 The tactic of using non-rich anchor text is so effective that Mashable ranks on the first page of Google for terms like “YouTube” because of internal linking efforts.